akkadotnet/Akka.Persistence.EventStore/README.md

 This will run the journal with its default settings.
 The default settings can be changed with the configuration properties defined in your HOCON config:

 #### Configuration
-- `connection-string` - connection string, as described here: https://eventstore.org/docs/dotnet-api/connecting-to-a-server/index.html#connection-string
+- `connection-string` - Connection string, as described here: https://developers.eventstore.com/clients/grpc/#connection-string.
-- `connection-name ` - connection name to tell eventstore server who is connecting
-- `read-batch-size ` - when reading back events, how many to bring back at a time
-- `adapter ` - controls how the event data and metadata is stored and retrieved.
+- `adapter ` - Controls how the event data and metadata is stored and retrieved.
 See Adapter section below for more information.
+- `auto-initialize` - Whether or not the plugin should create projections to support read journal on startup.
+See Projections section below for more information.
+- `prefix` - A optional prefix that will be added to streams.
+- `tenant` - A optional tenant that should be used to support multi-tenant environments.
+- `tagged-stream-name-pattern` - A pattern used when creating a stream name for a tags-stream.
+The name `[[TAG]]` will be replaced by the actual tag used.
+- `persistence-ids-stream-name` - A name for the stream that stores all persistence id's (to support read journal).
+- `persisted-events-stream-name` - A name for the stream that stores all events (to support read journal).

 #### Example HOCON Configuration
 ```